thingsboard/thingsboard/application/src/main/data/json/edge/instructions/install/docker/instructions.md

-Here is the list of commands, that can be used to quickly install ThingsBoard Edge using docker compose and connect to the cloud.
+Here is the list of commands, that can be used to quickly install ThingsBoard Edge using docker compose and connect to the server.

 #### Prerequisites